Hello to Amasty blog readers!

 Magento 2 sections in custom modules

 For example, the Free Gift module uses a standard cart section.
-This is how this section is introduced in the configuration file of the extension: Amasty/Promo/etc/frontend/sections.xml.
+This is how it is introduced in the configuration file of the extension: Amasty/Promo/etc/frontend/sections.xml.

 This file section.xml describes the controller that updates the cart section.